Jared AI Hub

 Conclusion

-Running LLMs locally is now accessible to everyone:
+Running LLMs locally is now accessible to anyone with a modern computer.
+The choice between approaches is clear:

 References